 Too many people have been ostracized, killed and denied their rights because of the fear, greed and hatred of other groups that considered themselves to be more superior in one way or another.
 Wars, genocides and other atrocities were committed because of a lack of trust and understanding, and an unwillingness to have conversations that bridge differences and that lead to peaceful negotiations.

-The recent world events that have taken place serve as reminders that this intolerance of diversity still exists within the fabric of our consciousness.
+The recent world events that have taken place serve as reminders that this intolerance of a diverse and inclusive society still exists within the fabric of our consciousness.
 It’s being brought to the surface for us to witness and heal.

 If we don’t take action to nip these radical and ignorant ideas in the bud, we will suffer long-term consequences from the lack of cohesion and unity amongst our people.